mateuszhadrian/SaySome/README.md

 ## designed and created by Mateusz Hadrian using React
 ## backend: firebase: database, storage, authentication (test mode)

+# - React
+# - React Router (BrowserRouter changed to HashRouter to be able to deploy to github pages without errors)
+# - Redux

 ## https://mateuszhadrian.github.io/SaySome

 ## ______________________________________________________